whytekieran/Neo4J-Project/README.md

 ![Constituencies](/readmeImages/constituencies.png)

-Once I have implemented the database with the data specified in the requirements and also briefly shown in the above image I must then come up with three interesting queries for the database, these queries must demonstrate a good working knowledge of the Neo4J query language, Cypher.
+Once I have implemented the database with the data specified in the requirements for this project I must then come up with three interesting queries for the database, these queries must demonstrate a good working knowledge of the Neo4J query language, Cypher.
 The queries and the Cypher language will also be explained in more detail later in this documentation.